The Government of India in an initiative for the benefit of both the employers and…

 - Professional Tax & Trade registration

-Registration and obtaining licences are the most crucial part of the business before starting the operation, whereas in the case of it being ignored, it leads to costly lawsuits and unwanted legal repercussions.
+Registration and obtaining licenses are the most crucial part of the business before starting the operation, whereas in the case of it being ignored, it leads to costly lawsuits and unwanted legal repercussions.

-3. Taxation based Compliances – Taxes are always a part of any business that comes under different varieties such as state tax, central tax or the local tax applicable on various operating sectors, which is mainly segmented as direct or indirect tax. for instance
+Taxes are always a part of any business that comes under different varieties such as state tax, central tax, or the local tax applicable on various operating sectors, which is mainly segmented as direct or indirect tax. for instance

 - Under Income Tax Act, 1961 – filing Income Tax Returns, Tax Audit Reports, TDS Returns, assessment of tax liability.
 (Direct Tax)